Academic Program Policies and Regulations

 Students may pursue independent study through directed reading, directed research, internships, practica, or cooperative education.
 To qualify, a student must have demonstrated a sufficient knowledge of the academic discipline involved to make independent study both possible and beneficial.
 No more than 20 units of independent study may be used to satisfy graduation requirements, and no more than 5 units of independent study may be taken per term.
 Students must enroll for the term in which the independent study occurs and complete the online Undergraduate Petition for Independent Study.

 Directed reading and directed research are limited to upper-division students who undertake a research project or other well-defined study beyond the scope of a regular course under the supervision of a faculty member.
 Such work should be comparable to that required for courses of equivalent unit value.

 Students can obtain practical learning experience through internships, cooperative education, and practica.
 Internships and cooperative education are approved work experiences in a non-classroom environment in industry, government, or other setting, generally available only to upper-division students.
 Students who enroll in an internship or cooperative education experience for academic credit must fulfill specified academic requirements in addition to the responsibilities expected by the organization hosting the internship or cooperative education experience.
-Practica provide practical experience in a discipline-specific field experience or an approved University program activity, such as participation on the school newspaper.
+Practica provide practical experience in a discipline-specific field experience or an approved University program activity, such as participation on the school newspaper staff.
 Practica are generally available only to upper-division students, but some practicum experiences are available to lower-division students who meet specified eligibility criteria.

 Students wishing to enroll in an independent study course must initiate the request for independent study with the appropriate faculty member, or with the Career Center for cooperative education experiences.
 The appropriate form, with the required materials and other approvals, must be submitted to the Drahmann Center for final approval prior to registering for the course.